+The first riffles and rapids occur within 0.1 mile as the river takes some quick zig-zags.
 Where Fifth Avenue crosses the river (or used to?) there may be some minor rips and possible playable waves.

 Coming out from under the North Fourth Avenue bridge, there may be some playble features, or at least some riffles and rips at the river heads toward Nanaimo Park (river left).

 Minor riffles and rips may immediately precede and follow passing under the Hwy.2 bridge.

 Just downstream of Genesee Street, some swifts/rips/rapids will be encountered which may continue about a quarter-mile, as you pass along the Klint Safford Memorial RV Park on your right.